-Every city has it’s ‘bad areas’ but we spend 4 months in Nashville in our Rv for the Amazon Caperforce program and didn’t have a single issue.
+Every city has its ‘bad areas’ but we spend 4 months in Nashville in our Rv for the Amazon Caperforce program and didn’t have a single issue.

-Looking at stats while Nashville is listed a bit higher than the national average, crime rates have dropped quite ab bit in the last few years.
+Looking at stats while Nashville is listed a bit higher than the national average, crime rates have dropped quite a bit in the last few years.
 Most crimes seem to center around downtown where the population is higher, you just be safe and alert.

 Where do Nashville locals hang out?

 Loveless Cafe is one of the places locals rave about.
-It’s also a tourist place and listed below!
+It’s also a tourist place and is listed below!
 Expect a wait time!